SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models

 \section{Introduction}

-Deep neural networks (DNNs) have demonstrated unparalleled effectiveness in various deep learning tasks, including image classification \cite{alexnet, vgg, googlenet, resnet, yang2020gated}, object detection \cite{faster-rcnn, yolo, ssd, fpn, lidetkds}, and semantic segmentation \cite{unet, fcn, segnet, yang2022cross}.
+Deep neural networks (DNNs) have demonstrated unparalleled effectiveness in various computer vision tasks \cite{resnet,ou2025analyzing,ou2025social}.
 Modern DNNs have achieved unprecedented success, particularly in computer vision tasks.
 However, these high-performing networks often come with a significant computational and parameter burden, posing a considerable bottleneck for deployment on resource-constrained devices such as mobile and embedded systems.
 Existing network compression methods, including weight pruning and filter pruning, have somewhat alleviated this issue but still fall short of achieving substantial compression while maintaining network performance.
-Even with innovations like efficient architectural designs (\eg, residual connections \cite{resnet} or inception modules \cite{googlenet}), the issue of over-parametrization still exists.
+Even with innovations like efficient architectural designs, \eg residual connections ~\cite{resnet}, the issue of over-parametrization still exists.
 To tackle this problem, it is necessary to obtain a network with smaller memory footprints and computational costs while maintaining its accuracy.